miku/gluish/README.md

         return luigi.LocalTarget(path=self.path())
 ```

-The output of `FTPMirror` is a single file, that contains the paths to all mirrored files, one per line.
+The output of `FTPMirror` is a **single file**, that contains the paths to all mirrored files, one per line.

 A short self contained example can be found in [this gist](https://gist.github.com/miku/4d7e9589e63182f88509).